Articles

 Williams inmate CDC# C29300

-in 1987, Williams began 6 1/2 years of mostly solitary confinement for planning an escape, refusal to cooperate with gang investigations, and for assaults on guards and inmates.
-He became introspective about his life, built up his character, got in touch his spirit and humanity.
+Williams pushed himself between a guard and an inmate, to assault the inmate in1986.
+Despite orders to stop, he continued until gun officers arrived.
+In 1987, Williams began 6 1/2 years of mostly solitary confinement for planning an escape, refusal to cooperate with gang investigations, and for assaults on guards and inmates.
+He became introspective, built up his character, got in touch with his spirit and humanity.
 He began to care about children, mothers, fathers, and all those destroyed by the Crips in 42 states and South African cities.

 Williams & Son Behind Bars

-In 1994 Williams' son, Stanley, “Little Tookie” Williams, Jr., a Neighborhood Crip, was convicted of 2nd-degree gang retaliation murder for the shooting of a twenty year-old woman in a Hollywood's Sunset Boulevard alley.
-Sentenced to sixteen years in prison, he served time in San Quentin with his father.
+In 1994, Williams' son, Stanley, “Little Tookie” Williams, Jr., a Crip, was convicted of a 2nd-degree gang retaliation killing to avenge the Hollywood Sunset Boulevard alley shooting of a twenty year-old woman.
+Little Tookie was Sentenced to sixteen years in prison.
+He served time in San Quentin with his father.

 "Twenty-five years ago when I created the Crips youth gang with Raymond Lee Washington in South Central Los Angeles, I never imagined Crips membership would one day spread throughout California, would spread to much of the rest of the nation and to cities in South Africa, where Crips copycat gangs have formed.
 I also didn't expect the Crips to end up ruining the lives of so many young people, especially young black men who have hurt other young black men.
 Raymond was murdered in 1979.
 But if he were here, I believe he would be as troubled as I am by the Crips legacy.
 So today I apologize to you all -- the children of America and South Africa -- who must cope every day with dangerous street gangs.
 I no longer participate in the so-called gangster lifestyle, and I deeply regret that I ever did.
 As a contribution to the struggle to end child-on-child brutality and black-on-black brutality, I have written the Tookie Speaks Out Against Gang Violence children's book series.
 My goal is to reach as many young minds as possible to warn you about the perils of a gang lifestyle.
 I am no longer "dys-educated" (disease educated).
 I am no longer part of the problem.
 Thanks to the Almighty, I am no longer sleepwalking through life.
 I pray that one day my apology will be accepted.
 I also pray that your suffering, caused by gang violence, will soon come to an end as more gang members wake up and stop hurting themselves and others.
 I vow to spend the rest of my life working toward solutions."